npe-toolkit/npe-toolkit/README.md

   clearly marked.

-We're building a few apps on top of the revised toolkit, and when these go live with users we'll take off the "Under Construction" flags.
+We're building a few apps on top of the revised toolkit, and when these go live with users we'll take off the "Under Construction" flag.

 ---